ClosedClose/FileBotTG/README.md

 Files are saved in the following format:
 ```
-PATH_TO_SAVE_FILES\date\username\all files per day
+PATH_TO_SAVE_FILES\date\username\*all files per day*
 ```
 This feature is subject to change or improvement.

-This script has a whitelist by Telegram username, don't forget to add yourself to the list
+This script has a whitelist by Telegram username, don't forget to add yourself to the whitelist.txt

 ### Usage